SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/Manually_Connecting_DMA_to_Elasticsearch_Cluster.md

 ---
 uid: Manually_Connecting_DMA_to_Elasticsearch_Cluster
 ---
-# Manually connecting a DMA to an OpenSearch or Elasticsearch database
+# Manually connecting a DMA to an indexing database

-If you choose not to use the recommended [Storage as a Service (STaaS)](xref:STaaS) setup but instead want to use a self-hosted storage setup with indexing, you can connect a DataMiner Agent to an existing OpenSearch or Elasticsearch cluster.
+If you choose self-hosted storage instead of the recommended [Storage as a Service (STaaS)](xref:STaaS) setup, you can connect a DataMiner Agent to an existing OpenSearch or Elasticsearch cluster.

 If you are using a [dedicated clustered storage](xref:Dedicated_clustered_storage) setup, from 10.3.0/10.3.3 onwards, you should do so in DataMiner Cube, as detailed under [Configuring the general database settings in Cube](xref:Configuring_the_database_settings_in_Cube#cassandra-cluster-database).

 If you are using an older DataMiner version or a setup with storage per DMA, follow the steps below.

-> [!IMPORTANT]
+> [!NOTE]
 > Elasticsearch is **only supported up to version 6.8**.
-As a consequence, if you want to use self-hosted storage instead of the recommended [Storage as a Service](xref:STaaS), we recommend using OpenSearch instead.
+As a consequence, if you want to use self-hosted storage instead of the recommended [Storage as a Service](xref:STaaS), we recommend using [OpenSearch](xref:OpenSearch_database) instead.

 > [!IMPORTANT]
 > Make sure the DataMiner Agent has an available connection to each node of the OpenSearch or Elasticsearch cluster.
 You can for example verify this for Elasticsearch by entering `http://elasticnodeip:9200/` in your browser's address bar to access the general server information.